-Shari’a governance is the most important feature of Al Hilal Islamic Banking Services, Ahli Bank S.A.O.G. (the ‘Bank’) as it distinguishes it from the conventional counterpart.
+Shari’a governance is the most important feature of Ahli Islamic Banking Services, Ahli Islamic Bank S.A.O.G. (the ‘Bank’) as it distinguishes it from the conventional counterpart.
 Shari’a governance is defined as a system whereby the Bank attempts and abides by the Shari’a principles in all its activities.
 The main objective of Shari’a governance framework is to ensure Shari’a compliance at all the times and at all levels and that is to enable the Bank to be acknowledged as fully Shari’a compliant by all aspects.

 The key elements of Shari’a governance framework of the Bank are as follows: